Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Discussion and Practical Implications

-A recurring issue identified in our analysis concerns the legal requirement for EUDIW authentication, which mandates the use of a single, valid, government-issued PIDs to access the EUDIW services.
+A recurring issue identified in our analysis concerns the legal requirement for EUDIW authentication, which requires, for legally recognized electronic identification, the use of a single, valid, government-issued PIDs to access the EUDIW services.
 From the perspective of SSI maximalists \cite{biedermann2025aggregating, satybaldy2024taxonomy}, the right of digital representation is expected to mirror an individual’s physical existence, with identity wallets envisioned as functional analogues of physical multi-purpose wallets.
 Under this view, a PID can only correspond to a physical government-issued identity card and cannot fully represent an individual’s digital presence.
-Moreover, this requirement places PID providers in a position where privacy and minimal disclosure cannot be preserved, due to inherent linkability \cite{alvarez2025privacy, kutylowski2025pseudonymization}.
+Moreover, this requirement places PID providers in a position where privacy and minimal disclosure cannot be preserved, due to inherent linkability to pseudonyms and anonymous credentials in the same wallet \cite{alvarez2025privacy, kutylowski2025pseudonymization}.